 5. The inciting event

-In those first seven to eight chapters, you’ll probably want to accomplish everything on that list (and then some).
-There’s a good chance the story will unfold roughly like this:
+In those first seven to eight chapters (or however many you use), you’ll want to accomplish everything on the above list (and then some).

 Let’s look a little closer at that overview:

-Opening scene
+Opening Scene

-Introduction of protag
+Introduction of the protagonist

-Odds are your opening scene will introduce your protag, but if not, then you’ll have a scene where they are introduced.
+Odds are your opening scene will introduce your protagonist, but if not, then you’ll have a scene where they are introduced.
 If there’s something critical to their character the reader needs to know, this is a great place to put it.

 Introduction of world and setting